Security

 • Team Owner - An owner is a limited user that can only manage data on their own space.
 Has the ability to invite team members and remove them and delete his account with all team data or transfer team ownership to other team members.

-• Team Manager - Team member with more priviledges, invited by the team owner.
+• Team Manager - Team member with more privileges, invited by the team owner.
 Has access to team data (tests, payment data, billing history).
 Can create new tests, add/edit payment methods, can remove his account but cannot remove the team or another team member.

 CTL-008 Multi-Factor Authentication